jmichalenko/GitIntro/README.md

 __***[CS50IDE](https://ide.cs50.io/) already has git installed.
 But the instructions below are included incase you want to install git on a computer at home.***__

 2. [Download](https://git-scm.com/downloads), install, and [configure](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) git.
 Windows users please install [Git for Windows](https://gitforwindows.org/).
-3. Configure git in your local environment (CS50 IDE) by typing in the following commands (Be sure to replace the information in quotes with your infromation:
+3. Configure git in your local environment (e.g VSCode for Windows) by typing in the following commands (Be sure to replace the information in quotes with your infromation:

 ```
 $ git config --global user.name "FirstName LastName"